ttpss930141011/Orange-FTP/README.md

 - Autofill information by you setting, save key-in FTP information time.
 - Friendly UI can customize the file list you wanna upload.
 - Auto Upload mode can let you set CRON job, and ftp.log will record your file upload status.
+- Automatically determine not to upload incomplete files like .tmp/.temp file.

 ## 🍊Structure
 ``` txt